 - Make it easier to comply with regulatory mandates

 Classification in data mining is a cumbersome and quite complex process.
-But when implemented properly, it can become a crucial framework to store, transmit, and retrieve data for employees and any third-parties.
+But when implemented properly, it can become a crucial framework to store, transmit, and retrieve data for employees and any third parties.

-A properly planned data classification system makes crucial data easy to track and manipulate.
+A properly planned data classification system makes crucial data easy to trick and manipulate.
 That’s the primary reason why you should organize your data.
 The most common goals include but aren’t limited to the following according to Data Classification for Cloud Readiness by Microsoft:

 - Security.
-A classification system should value confidentiality above other attributes and focus on security measures, including encryption and user permissions, to protect any sensitive information.
+A classification system should value confidentiality above other attributes and focus on security measures, including encryption and user permissions, to protect sensitive information.
 Security and confidentiality are of particular importance when it comes to financial records.